simrenbasra/simys-blog/_posts/2026-05-15-simbot_has_skills_part_1.md

 ## How Skills Work in SimBot

 As is, SimBot is a RAG chatbot.
 This means when a user sends a message, the chatbot retrieves the `top_n` most similar chunks using vector search.
-These are then added to the user’s query and passed to an LLM, which generates a response that is returned to the user.
+These are then added to the user’s prompt and passed to an LLM, which generates a response that is returned to the user.

 To help visualise this, here is an overview of a RAG pipeline: